 So do you want to accept doing things you don’t like?
 Life would be boring and dull.
 So I choose not to compromise.

-It is simply my personal choice, the choice of someone who wants to be free and happy.
-The other choice of compromise is the choice of suffering for me.
+It was simply my personal choice, the choice of someone who wanted to be free and happy.
+The other choice of compromise was the painful choice for me.

 * What do you think about the nickname "weird traveler" that people give you?